-When you have about 12-16 weeks to go to your race day, aim to keep your long runs at a fully conversational, relaxed pace of 30-60 seconds a mile slower than your planned marathon pace.
+The long run takes an increasing role in marathon training 12-16 weeks out from race day.
+During these weeks, aim to keep your long runs at a fully conversational, relaxed pace of 30-60 seconds a mile slower than your planned marathon pace.
 This will build your body’s ability to burn stored fats and ensure you are fresh enough to hit your quality sessions mid-week.

 Gels are the most efficient and effective way of getting carbohydrates quickly into the system whilst on the run.
-If you neck them back like a shot on a Saturday night don’t be surprised if your stomach grumbles.
+If you neck them back like a shot on a Saturday night, don’t be surprised if your stomach grumbles.

 Look to include blocks of your planned marathon pace into the final stages of your long run.
-This can build over time to peak longs runs of 3-3.5 hours with the final 60-90 minutes at marathon pace, or even tough progression runs, such as 35 kilometers run as 10km easy, 10km marathon pace, 5km easy, 5km faster than marathon pace, 2km hard and 3km easy.
+This can build over time to peak longs runs of 3-3.5 hours with the final 60-90 minutes at marathon pace.
+Or even tough progression runs, such as 35K run as 10K easy, 10K marathon pace, 5K easy, 5K faster than marathon pace, 2K hard and 3K easy.

 Remember, the effort gradually gets harder in a marathon as you try to maintain pace, so progressing effort/speed in long runs can make sense in the final 8-10 weeks of prep from time to time.

-Your maximum long run will likely be 3-4 weeks out from race day for most.
-We’d recommend that you cap this at a maximum of 3-3.5 hours.
-Beyond this it’s often a case of diminishing returns and we find runners struggle to recover for race day.
+Your maximum long run should be 3-4 weeks out from race day – cap this at a maximum of 3-3.5 hours or 35K (if you’re an experienced runner).
+Beyond this, it’s often a case of diminishing returns and runners find themselves struggling to recover for race day.

-In your final key long runs, choose a route that enables good running and the ability to hit marathon pace if relevant.
-This could be a flat rd or path along the river, in a local park or even part of the race course if local.
+In your final key long runs, choose a route that allows you to hit marathon pace (if relevant).
+This could be a flat road or a path along the river, in a local park or even part of the race course if local.

 Above all else, make sure you stand on the start line knowing your long runs were planned, progressed and ticked off – at 20 miles, you will be grateful.
 Good luck!